Pressure Cooked Spicy Pressure Cooked Eggplant Sauce or Side Dish

 - 2 anchovies

-- Now, you will infuse the oil.
-In the cold pressure cooker, add 2 Tbsp. of olive oil, the garlic clove (with the wrapper still on), the pinch of hot pepper, the oregano and anchovies.
+- Now, infuse the oil.
+In the cold pressure cooker, add olive oil, the garlic clove (with the wrapper still on), the pinch of hot pepper, the oregano and anchovies.
 Turn the flame on the lowest setting, or keep-warm for electric pressure cookers, and swish everything around to flavor the oil (about 5 minutes)- if the oil starts to bubble and fry turn it off immediately.

 - Carefully remove the garlic clove and wrapper (you can add the garlic back, later).

 - Separate the diced eggplant into two piles.
 Turn the heat up to medium and add half of the eggplant into the pressure cooker, with the lid off.
 Add salt and pepper to taste.

 - Swoosh the eggplant around lightly browning it on most sides- about 5 more minutes.

 - Next, add the raw eggplant and the roasted garlic clove you removed earlier.

 - Quickly mix the new additions with the browned eggplant and add the water.